Ericsson/codechecker/docs/user_guide.md

 ~~~~~~~~~~~~~~~~~~~~~
 cross translation unit analysis arguments:
   These arguments are only available if the Clang Static Analyzer supports
   Cross-TU analysis.
-By default, no such analysis is ran when 'CodeChecker
+By default, no such analysis is run when 'CodeChecker
   analyze' is called.

   --ctu, --ctu-all      Perform Cross Translation Unit (CTU) analysis, both